What does the Bible say about drinking alcohol?

 Is it really showing self-control when consuming alcohol daily?
 Can it lead to pouring 2 more cups?
 These are areas where we have to discipline ourselves in.
 I am not saying you can’t drink, but I don’t believe it would be wise to drink every day, nor is it showing self-control.

-One of the qualifications of a pastor is that they are men of self control.
-This is why many preachers don’t drink at all.
+One of the qualifications of a pastor is that they are men of self-control.

-In the past I have caused others to stumble in my walk of faith because of my free will.
-I told myself I will not cause others to stumble again.
+In the past I have caused others to stumble on my walk of faith because of my free will.
+I told myself, I will be mindful to not cause others to stumble again.
 I will not hurt someone’s weak conscience.
-This is another reason I have chosen to stay away from alcohol.
+If we do choose to drink, we should be very careful to wisdom and consider others.

 23. Romans 14:21 “It is a noble thing not to eat meat, or drink wine, or do anything that makes your brother stumble.”